reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 In an event-driven architecture where multiple microservices need to communicate with each other, the publisher-subscriber pattern provides an asynchronous communication model to achieve this.
 It enables us to design a **loosely coupled architecture** that is easy to extend and scale.

-In this article, we will be looking at how we can **use AWS SNS and SQS services to implement the publisher-subscriber pattern in Spring Boot** based microservices.
+In this article, we will be looking at how we can **use [AWS SNS](https://docs.aws.amazon.com/sns/latest/dg) and [SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide) services to implement the publisher-subscriber pattern in Spring Boot** based microservices.

-We will configure a microservice to act as a publisher to send messages to an SNS topic, and another to act as a subscriber which consumes messages from an SQS queue subscribed to that topic.
+We will configure a microservice to act as a publisher and send messages to an SNS topic, and another to act as a subscriber which consumes messages from an SQS queue subscribed to that topic.

 ## Decoupling with SNS: Advantages over Direct Messaging Queues

 Before we begin implementing our microservices, I want to explain the decision to have an SNS topic in front of an SQS queue, rather than directly using an SQS queue in both microservices.

 Traditional messaging queues like SQS, Kafka, or RabbitMQ allow asynchronous communication as well, wherein the publisher publishes the payload required by the listener of the queue.
-This facilitates point-to-point communication where the publisher is aware of the existence and identity of the subscriber.
+This facilitates a point-to-point communication where the publisher is aware of the existence and identity of the subscriber.

 In contrast, the pub/sub pattern facilitated by SNS allows for a more loosely coupled approach.
 SNS acts as a **middleware** between the parties, allowing them to **evolve independently**.
 Using this pattern, the publisher is not concerned about who the payload is intended for, which allows it to **remain unchanged** in the event where multiple new subscribers are added to receive the same payload.